stackforge/libra/doc/worker/code.rst

 ---------------------
 .. py:module:: libra.worker.worker

-.. py:function:: config_manager(logger, driver, servers, reconnect_sleep)
+.. py:function:: config_thread(logger, driver, servers, reconnect_sleep)

    This function encapsulates the functionality for the Gearman worker thread that will be started by the :py:class:`~libra.worker.main.EventServer`